tradle/why-hypercore/FAQ.md

 ### Hyperswarm

-Hyperswarm is a key element of Hypercore system that allows to discover network addresses of the peers by topic names.
-This allows to find and establish direct connections to peers.
-In that way it serves as a P2P variant of DNS.
-Like DNS it provides network location independence.
-Like DNS it allows to store small data in location records.
-Unlike DNS is it is fully decentralized.
-Unfortunately there is still a dependency on bootstrap servers, but they are not fixed like DNS root servers, and any Hyperswarm can bootstrap from servers it trusts.
+Hyperswarm is a key element of Hypercore system that allows to discover network addresses of the peers by topic names using DHT.

 Hyperswarm also allows peer's network address discovery on local network (LAN) via mDNS broadcasts. [nDNS](https://en.wikipedia.org/wiki/Multicast_DNS) is a protocol used by Apple [Bonjour](https://en.wikipedia.org/wiki/Bonjour_(software)) for [AirDrop](https://apple.stackexchange.com/questions/24885/use-the-airdrop-network-to-access-a-computer) and is standardized by RFC 6762.